CarlosVerdejo/BlackJackProject/README.md

 # BlackJackProject

 #Technologies Used -
-  While Loops
+  While Loops,
-  For Loops
+  For Loops,
-  If Else Statements
+  If Else Statements,
-  Scanners
+  Scanners,
-  Object Oriented Programing
+  Object Oriented Programing,